swiss-ai-center/a-guide-to-mlops/presentation/README.md

 <!--
 Speaker notes — Bonus slide content:

-Labeling — current situation:
-- Model code and parameters are optimized.
-- Model performance is only as good as the quality of the current data.
+A model is only as good as its data, and data ages.
-- We need new data to improve the model's performance.

-Labeling — what we improve:
-- Label new data to further improve the model's performance.
-- Use new data to retrain and improve the model.
-- Make use of AI inference to speed up the labeling process.
+What changes: collect new data with Label Studio, use the model's own predictions to speed up labeling, and feed the new data back into training.
 -->

 ## What you need